Brooks Koepka returning to PGA Tour: Five-time major winner officially reinstated after three years with LIV

 MORE: What to know about Tiger Wood's October back surgery

-Why is Brooks Koepka leaving LIV Golf?
+Why did Brooks Koepka leave LIV Golf?

-On Tuesday, a statement was released by LIV Golf that detailed Brooks Koepka's exit from the league.
+In December, a statement was released by LIV Golf that detailed Brooks Koepka's exit from the league.

 "We have amicably and mutually agreed that Brooks Koepka will no longer compete in the LIV Golf League, following the 2025 season.
 Brooks is prioritizing the needs of his family and staying closer to home," the statement read.
 "We appreciate the significant impact he has had on the game and wish him continued success, both on and off the course.
 LIV Golf’s mission is to expand the game’s footprint to new markets, increase competitive opportunities for current and future players and fuel a thriving and growing fan base worldwide.